mikolasstuchlik/SlideUI/README.md

 - Fix freecam movement when moving a slide in editor mode
 - Fix performance degradation in editor mode
 - Investigate strange scrolling behavior of editor

+Future Directions:
+ - Use declaration and expression macros instead of immutable arrays (Or runtime reflection metadata)
+ - Provide API to render shapes into images and save resources.